apache/mxnet/docs/how_to/finetune.md

     return (net, new_args)
 ```

 Now we create a module.
-We first call `init_params` to randomly initialize parameters, next use `set_params` to replace all parameters except for the last fully-connected layer with pre-trained model.
+We first call `init_params` to randomly initialize parameters, next use `set_params` to replace all parameters except for the last fully-connected layer with pretrained model.

 ```python